Brain Dead (1990 film): Plot

 Martin comes to in his hallway, once again spinning the infinity symbol back to an upright 8.
 He finds that he's lost his grant and is losing his lab.
 He kicks out the scientists, only for one to pull down all the jars on the wall.
 Martin wakes up, but his wife doesn't know about the car accident.
 Even Martin isn't sure if it was earlier in the day or when it happened.
 We learn that Halsey killed his wife, two kids, and three research assistants.
 Martin convinces Halsey to undergo the procedure, which is set up in a boardroom.
 During the surgery, we see through Halsey's eyes what each stimulation changes, altering not only the location, sounds, and people involved while still allowing him to communicate through the psychosis.
-The surgery seems to be a success, restoring Halsey's sanity and getting him to recognize he's a mathematician.
+The surgery seems to be a success, restoring Halsey's sanity and getting him to recognize that he is a mathematician.

 After Martin finishes the surgical procedure, he starts to experience the same paranoid dreams as Halsey, seeing Conklin in the surgical room after the fact.
 These episodes grow in intensity until it becomes unclear whether Martin is a doctor imagining he's the patient, or a mental patient who succumbed to the delusion that he was a brain surgeon.

 In the end, it is revealed that Martin died from the injuries sustained in the car wreck and is now a sentient brain in a jar.